Contact Us Today (424) 372-3112

 What is the Strength of the Prosecutor's Criminal Case?

-You need to consider whether there is a good chance you would be convicted by a jury.
+You need to consider whether there is a good chance a jury would convict you.

-If you are charged with a felony crime and the evidence is weak, then there is a chance the case could get dismissed at the preliminary hearing stage where probable cause is reviewed.
+If you are charged with a felony crime and the evidence is weak, the case could be dismissed at the preliminary hearing, where probable cause is reviewed.

-This means that your criminal defense attorney needs to thoroughly review your case and evidence in order to decide if they could persuade a jury you are not guilty.
+This means that your criminal defense attorney needs to thoroughly review your case and evidence to determine whether they can persuade a jury that you are not guilty.

-In this type of situation, if the prosecutor's plea offer includes harsh penalties, then you will not typically want to make an agreement on the assumption their plea bargain is worse than the outcome.
+In this type of situation, if the prosecutor's plea offer includes harsh penalties, you will not typically want to agree on the assumption that their plea bargain is worse than the outcome.

 Is there Proof Beyond a Reasonable Doubt?